People > Notable Norkans > Conrad Starkel

 Although his pitching days were over, Con was determined to remain in baseball as long as he was physically able.
 Taking a job behind the plate, Con worked as an umpire for two seasons in the Western Tri-State League.

-An interesting bit of trivia is that Con is a member of the very exclusive "No At-Bats and A Perfect On-Base Percentage (OBP) Club," meaning that he had no official career at-bats and at least one walk in the major leagues.
-In Con’s case, in his one game with the Washington Senators he had one at-bat, but walked, and as a result his OBP is officially 1.000.
+An interesting bit of trivia is that Con is a member of the exclusive "No At-Bats and A Perfect On-Base Percentage (OBP) Club," meaning he had no official career at-bats and at least one walk in the major leagues.
+In Con’s case, in his one game with the Washington Senators, he had one at-bat but walked, and as a result, his OBP is officially 1.000.

-In June of 1915, Con and Anna Jennie welcomed a son, Conrad, to the family.
+In June 1915, Con and Anna Jennie welcomed a son, Conrad, to the family.

-Con died January 19, 1933 in Tacoma.
+Con died on January 19, 1933, in Tacoma.
 His last wish was to be known as "a good baseball player."
 In 2012, Con's talent was recognized when he was inducted into the Tacoma-Pierce County Old-Timers Baseball-Softball Association Hall of Fame.

-An interesting bit of trivia is that Con is a member of the very exclusive "No At-Bats and A Perfect On-Base Percentage (OBP) Club," meaning that he had no official career at-bats and at least one walk in the major leagues.
-In Con’s case, in his one game with the Washington Senators he had one at-bat, but walked, and as a result his OBP is officially 1.000.
+An interesting bit of trivia is that Con is a member of the exclusive "No At-Bats and A Perfect On-Base Percentage (OBP) Club," meaning he had no official career at-bats and at least one walk in the major leagues.
+In Con’s case, in his one game with the Washington Senators, he had one at-bat but walked, and as a result, his OBP is officially 1.000.

-In June of 1915, Con and Anna Jennie welcomed a son, Conrad, to the family.
+In June 1915, Con and Anna Jennie welcomed a son, Conrad, to the family.

-Con died January 19, 1933 in Tacoma.
+Con died on January 19, 1933, in Tacoma.
 His last wish was to be known as "a good baseball player."
 In 2012, Con's talent was recognized when he was inducted into the Tacoma-Pierce County Old-Timers Baseball-Softball Association Hall of Fame.

 Sources